NEA Mandates and Structures

 Additionally, the EGINEX6 will:

-4. incorporate the feedback received from CRPPH, WPNEM and INEX-6 Preparatory Task Force (PTF) to refine the objectives, scope and format of INEX-6;
+iv. incorporate the feedback received from CRPPH and WPNEM to refine the objectives, scope and format of the INEX-6 evaluation phase;

-5. utilise the learning and outcomes from previous national and international exercises, such as the INEX-series, to shape the delivery of INEX-6; and
+v. utilise the learning and outcomes from previous national and international exercises, such as the INEX-series, to conduct the evaluation of INEX-6 results; and

-6. ensure the exercise aligns with the Expert Group on Recovery Management (EGRM) publication “Building a Framework for Post-Nuclear Accident Recovery Preparedness – National Level Guidance”, which has been approved by the CRPPH.
+vi. ensure that the evaluation of the exercise aligns with the Expert Group on Recovery Management (EGRM) publication “Building a Framework for Post-Nuclear Accident Recovery Preparedness – National Level Guidance”, which has been approved by the CRPPH.

 Membership